| FTH(1) | General Commands Manual | FTH(1) |

 unused, and domain can be AF_INET6 (default),

-returned IO object is opened as a server, otherwise the IO object is
+otherwise the IO object is opened as a client.
+Raises

 socket-error exception if